 Professional carers can call 0800 888 6678 from 9am to 9pm, Monday to Friday and also from 9am to 5pm during the weekend.

 Find out more about our Admiral Nurse Dementia Helpline.

 Life Story Book

 What are your memories from school?
 What types of music do you like listening to?

 These are just two of the questions our Life Story Book suggests carers, and health professionals could work through with people living with dementia.
 Doing so can help you have a better understanding of the person you support so you can offer truly person-centred care.

-Download a template for putting together a Life Story Book, which we developed with Central and North West London NHS Foundation Trust.
+Download a template for putting together a Life Story Book.

 Curriculum for Dementia Education

 If you’re designing a course which includes learning about dementia, whether it’s for nurses or health professionals, like pharmacists and occupational therapists, this guidance on what to cover can help.